 Even their childhood has stories of inspiration that how against all odds they chose to rise above their circumstances and changed the world.

 Contrary to popular belief, resilience is not a product of wishful optimism detached from reality.

-Such misplaced optimism can shatter at any time leading to depression and ‘woe-is-me’ mentality.
+Such misplaced optimism can shatter at any time leading to depression and a ‘woe-is-me’ mentality.

-Resilience is not the product of sheer optimism, but a blend of optimism and a reality dose of acceptance.
+Resilience is not the product of sheer optimism, but a blend of optimism and a real dose of acceptance.

 What Causes a Person to be Resilient?

 It is hard to pinpoint the causes of what makes a person resilient.
-Resilience, like any other skill, can be learnt, however, there are certain individual traits and environmental factors that influence resilience.
+Resilience, like any other skill, can be learned, however, there are certain individual traits and environmental factors that influence resilience.